 Using the standards

-CPNI advocates the use of IWA 14-1:2013.
+NPSA (previously CPNI) advocates the use of IWA 14-1:2013.
 For the testing of VSBs, it is the most current and comprehensive standard.
 However, this does not mean that existing standards such as PAS 68 and ASTM are obsolete.
-There are many VSBs which have been thoroughly tested against these standards.
+There are many VSBs which have been thoroughly tested to these standards.

 Jacksons has extensive experience in providing VSBs, and our PAS 68 range provides safety and security in a wide range of applications.
 Contact us to find out how we can help you with your security needs.